burkeholland/deno-first-look/lessons/webserver/simple.md

 > Make sure you are on the "6-building-a-simple-webserver" branch to follow along with this section.

 One of the most common use-cases for a JavaScript runtime is a web server.
-Web servers are a common way of exposing APIs and building fullstack data-driven applications.
+Web servers are a common way of exposing APIs and building full stack data-driven applications.

 The Deno standard library contains a `server` module that lets you implement in a web server in just a few lines of code.